37th Annual Chicago Sprints

 - Jul 7, 2017 To Jul 9, 2017

 - Hosted By Lincoln Park Boat Club

 Along the course is the Lincoln Park Boat House.
-Designed by Dwight H. Perkins in conjunction with landscape architect Ossian Cole Simonds and built in 1908, it is consistent with the Prairies School of design.
-From the part, the building looks like part of the natural environment and blends into the landscape.
+Designed by Dwight H. Perkins in conjunction with landscape architect Ossian Cole Simonds and built in 1908, it is consistent with the Prairie School of design.
+From the park, the building looks like part of the natural environment and blends into the landscape.
 While much has changed in the city around it, the boat house is still in use today and looks much like it did over 100 years ago.
 Across from the boat house is the Lincoln Park Zoo, one of the last zoos still left in America with free admission.
 Also, spectators can take the bike path down to the pedestrian bridge and spend some time along the shore of Lake Michigan and the North Avenue Beach.

 Lincoln Park Boat Club’s boathouse is located on the Lincoln Park Lagoon, within the Lincoln Park.
 The formal address is 2341 N. Cannon Drive, Chicago, IL 60614.
 This is near Fullerton Avenue and Lake Shore Drive.
-Please visit Google Maps to get detailed driving directions.

 Trucks must be detached from their trailer and may be parked either in the Northeast section of the zoo lot (just east of the entrance gate), or outside of the zoo lot entirely if you choose to save money on parking fees.
 Some free street parking exists in the neighborhood, but tends to fill early.

 Rowing trailers are not allowed on Lake Shore Drive.
 Bridge heights in the area can be low, so be sure to plan your route before exiting the highway.